Himanshu-Jorwal/Custom-Projectile/README.md

 |THE EASY WAY|
 1) Dowload [Fabric Loader](https://fabricmc.net/use/installer/) for Minecraft 1.21.4
-2) Copy Paste the Fabric API and TrackFPS jar files from 'Mod Files' to 'appdata/roaming/minecraft/mods'
+2) Copy Paste the Fabric API and Lance jar files from 'Mod Files' to 'appdata/roaming/minecraft/mods'
 3) Run Minecraft 1.21.4

 |THE LONG WAY|